wardoost/bad-vibes/README.md

 ## Beta Testing

-A beta version is running on [IPFS](https://ipfs.io/) and the [Ropsten testnet](https://ropsten.etherscan.io/address/0xe4ab0ef28faf00d79e1cc49fbc5e4eb316f067bf): https://ipfs.io/ipfs/QmVbETWfdi8tybNr7MeyUVZXpYkEH8oAWmzb5Nc5a51jYY

-Read [this article](https://medium.com/@FairGameOnline/meta-mask-install-and-rosten-test-eth-request-guide-3fddf2c3df52) if you need guidance using MetaMask on the Ropsten testnet.
+You can join the beta for free  on https://ipfs.io/ipfs/QmSup8PmHoXYkNDbS3sPDXTiaNfSQ1PaXFTJiCTaVq18FZ.
+The UI runs fully decentralised on [IPFS](https://ipfs.io/) and the smart contract on the [Ropsten testnet](https://ropsten.etherscan.io/address/0xe4ab0ef28faf00d79e1cc49fbc5e4eb316f067bf).
+If you need guidance using MetaMask on the Ropsten testnet read [this article](https://medium.com/@FairGameOnline/meta-mask-install-and-rosten-test-eth-request-guide-3fddf2c3df52).

 ## Development